quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 individual PaddingFrame.

-However, as this leads to heavy logging overhead, implementations SHOULD instead emit just a single PaddingFrame and set the length property to the amount of PADDING bytes/frames included in the packet.
+However, as this leads to heavy logging overhead, implementations SHOULD instead emit just a single PaddingFrame and set the payload_length property to the amount of PADDING bytes/frames included in the packet.

 ~~~
 class PaddingFrame{
     frame_type:string = "padding";

-    length?:uint32;
+    length?:uint32; // total frame length, including frame header
+    payload_length?:uint32;
 }
 ~~~